AdaCore/spark2014/docs/ug/appendix.rst

 |GNATprove| Limitations
 =======================

-|GNATprove| analyzes floating-point values and operations as if they were over
-real numbers, with no rounding.
-The only rounding that occurs is for static values (for example ``1.0``) which get rounded to their closest representable floating-point value, depending on the type used in the code.

 Using the option ``-gnatec=pragmas.adc`` as Default_Switch in a project file is not supported.
 Instead, use ``for Local_Configuration_Pragmas use "pragmas.adc";``.

 Defining multiple units in the same file is not supported.
 Instead, define each unit in a separate file.

+Flow analysis currently treats all constants and array bounds as static; as the current language does not allow constants to appear in globals and dependency aspects.
+We expect to remove this limitation after the first release.

 Portability Issues
 ------------------